BornToBeRoot/NETworkManager/docs/Documentation/01_Application/02_NetworkInterface.md

   - **Release** - Releases the current IPv4 addresses obtained via DHCP for all network adapters that are configured to automatically obtain an IPv4 address. (`ipconfig /release`)
   - **Renew** - Renews the current IPv4 address via DHCP for all network adapters that are configured to automatically obtain an IPv4 address. (`ipconfig /renew`)

-{: .note }
-You may need to confirm a Windows UAC dialog to make changes to the network interface.

 ![NetworkInterface_Information](02_NetworkInterface_Information.png)

 ## Bandwidth